lilac/statex/readme.md

 - Easy unit test and integration test: all business and view logic can be tested by supplying actions and events, without any touch of the view.

 ### Demo
 To prove the above mentioned architecture works, a proof of concept application is developed.
-It is a simple counter with two buttons to increment and decrement the count.
-Currently there is only an android app of it, but we plan to develop iOS and web versions of it.
+It is a simple counter consisting of a label, and two buttons to increment or decrement the count.
+The demo project resides in [statex-demo](https://github.com/lilac/statex-demo), and includes an Android and iOS application.

 Note that the demo application depends on react native, which may confuse you.
-Actually react native is used as the javascript engine to implement the **state machine**.
+Actually react native is used as the javascript engine to implement the **state machine** at the moment.
 In addition, a react native module is created to implement the **state** (a simple key value store).
 React native is utilized to quickly prove the feasibility of this new architecture.

 ### Roadmap
 - [x] Develop a proof of concept, and explain the architecture